Why AI vendor selection fails at the executive level

 Gate 2.
 Mid-pilot review

-- Leading indicators.
-Adoption, cycle time, quality.
+- Leading indicators such as adoption, cycle time, and quality.

 - Security evidence and exception status.